Global Service: Dr Karuna Khatri’s dental adventures abroad

 Eventually Dr Khatri would like to have her own mobile van in order to travel to patients and develop long lasting and manageable oral health treatments for patients in third world countries.
 Prevention is better than a cure – and by educating people on proper hygiene maintenance, Dr Khatri hopes to make long term changes to the lives of the people she helps.

-Takes part and supports homeless connect, providing free dental care to the homeless in Brisbane through the National Dental Foundation.
+Dental Pearls takes part in and supports homeless connect, providing free dental care to the homeless in Brisbane through the National Dental Foundation.
 Dr Karuna Khatri and the team at Dental Pearls volunteer their time to provide necessary dental care to those in need.

 Supports and participates in the Colgate “Bright Smiles” initiative.
 This provides voluntary dental care to those in the Brisbane community.